jadecobra/python_tdd_exercises/source/classes/classes.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I will add :ref:`ModuleNotFoundError` to the list of exceptions encountered
+* I add :ref:`ModuleNotFoundError` to the list of exceptions encountered

   .. code-block:: python